wernerfred/docker-mailserver/docs/content/tutorials/installation-examples.md

 If you are hiding your container behind a proxy service you might have discovered that the proxied requests from now on contain the proxy IP as the request origin.
 Whilst this behavior is technical correct it produces certain problems on the containers behind the proxy as they cannot distinguish the real origin of the requests anymore.

 To solve this problem on TCP connections we can make use of the [proxy protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 Compared to other workarounds that exist (`X-Forwarded-For` which only works for HTTP requests or `Tproxy` that requires you to recompile your kernel) the proxy protocol:

-- it is protocol agnostic (can work with any layer 7 protocols, even when encrypted).
+- It is protocol agnostic (can work with any layer 7 protocols, even when encrypted).
-- it does not require any infrastructure changes
+- It does not require any infrastructure changes.
-- nat-ing firewalls have no impact it
+- NAT-ing firewalls have no impact it.
-- it is scalable
+- It is scalable.

-The is only one condition: **both endpoints** of the connection MUST be compatible with proxy protocol.
+There is only one condition: **both endpoints** of the connection MUST be compatible with proxy protocol.

-Luckily `dovecot` and `postfix` are both Proxy-Protocol ready softwares so it depends only on your used reverse-proxy/loadbalancer.
+Luckily `dovecot` and `postfix` are both Proxy-Protocol ready softwares so it depends only on your used reverse-proxy / loadbalancer.

 ### Configuration of the used Proxy Software

 The configuration depends on the used proxy system.
 I will provide the configuration examples of [traefik v2](https://traefik.io/) using IMAP and SMTP with implicit TLS.
-Feel free to add your configuration if you achived the same goal using different proxy software below:

 <details>
 <summary>traefik v2</summary>